1. Introduction

 • PUT /<database>/apikeys/{id}

-Note: the parameter key must have the same value as the {id} in the URL
+Note: The key parameter must have the same value as the {id} in the URL

 • DELETE /<database>/apikeys/{id}